“The shRNA is an artificial dsRNA loop or hairpin applicable in the gene silencing studies which rely on the mechanism of RNA interference.”

 Quantitative PCR or reverse transcription PCR is a tool used to measure gene expression.
 In addition, if the biological function of the target gene is known, its effect can be examined, whether the phenotype is suppressed or overexpressed.

 The use of retrovirus isn’t a good idea and therefore the use of bacterial vectors is now in demand.

 - Real-time PCR: Principle, Procedure, Advantages, Limitations and Applications.

 - Reverse transcription PCR: Principle, Procedure, Applications, Advantages and Disadvantages.

-It is very necessary for researchers to find out the safest and secure therapy to alter gene expression.
-Perhaps, shRNA or siRNA mediated therapies do not fulfil these criteria now, both methods have the potential to do well in future.
+Researchers must find out the safest and secure therapy to alter gene expression.
+Perhaps, shRNA or siRNA-mediated therapies do not fulfill these criteria now, both methods have the potential to do well in the future.

 - Moore CB, Guthrie EH, Huang MT, Taxman DJ.
 Short hairpin RNA (shRNA): design, delivery, and assessment of gene knockdown.
 Methods Mol Biol.
 2010;629:141–158. doi:10.1007/978-1-60761-657-3_10.

 - Principles of RNAi and shRNA design by Cellecta.